robotopia-x/networking/Readme.md

 var opts = {}
-opts.GID = 'myStarGroup' //required, all ps instances with this name will form a star opts.hubURL = 'localhost:8042' //required. point to your Signalling Hub var star = ps(opts)
+opts.GID = 'myStarGroup' //required, all ps instances with this name will form a star opts.hubURL = 'localhost:8042' //required. point to your Signalling Hub opts.isMain = true //Set this flag for the center of your star.
+Make sure to only have one MAIN! var star = ps(opts)
 ```